Skip to content

 You still do the thinkingActive learning

-Synlecto does not replace revision.
+Synlecto keeps revision in your hands.
 It gives the lecture a structure you can use: guide first, recall next, then a route back in later.

 What students noticed after using it